moderatetobelowaverage/Moderatetobelowaverage-pack/README.md

 # Moderatetobelowaverage-pack
-CIT enabled minecraft resource pack for personal use.
+CIT enabled minecraft resource pack for personal use. requires CIT resewn or optifine